donejs/donejs/docs/features.md

 You can keep it simple like the example above, or you can customize your docs with many powerful features.
 In fact, this entire site and the [CanJS](http://canjs.com/docs/index.html) site are generated using DocumentJS.

-An important note: when you generate your docs, DocumentJS loads your application in Node, and therefore understands your application's object structure, even if objects or their prototypes are extended in multiple files.
-Other tools like JSDoc simply parse your files as strings, and therefore do not understand object definitions unless explicitly stated.

 <a class="btn" href="http://documentjs.com/docs/index.html"><span>View the Documentation</span></a>

 <a class="btn" href="/place-my-order.html#section=section_Createdocumentation"><span>View the Guide</span></a>